Employee Frequently Asked Questions

 Lewis' fund selections are made by a 'Penson Fund Committee' who meet every month to monitor the ongoing suitability and performance of each fun, recommending changes to the Trustees where necessary.

 Yes, details of your username and password will be provided to you in your Welcome letter.
-From the Client CTC Portal you can access your valuation, transactions, contributions, communications, scheme documents, change your password and update your expression of wish.
+From TLWPT Client Portal you can access your valuation, transactions, contributions, communications, scheme documents, change your password and update your expression of wish.

 The amount you save in your pension ultimately depends on what you can afford, your age now and how big a pension you want.
 To give you some indication visit the Money Advise Service and try their calculator.